Côte d'Ivoire

 • Major regional economic disparities between Abidjan and the rest of the country

-• Jihadist terrorist threat in the north of the country
+• Jihadist terrorist threat in the north

 • Cocoa plantations responsible for deforestation and child labour